haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 The RFC is extremely conservative on breakages and new features - it only strives to formalize existing behavior and improve general experience of using nimble.
-Not going to propose any drastic measures as dropping versions and using git hash commits instead.
+I'm not going to propose any drastic measures as dropping versions and using git hash commits instead.
+As a result majority of existing packages won't be affected in any way.

 # Centralized package registry